SinomeM/sinomem.github.io/index.md

 - I really enjoy video games since I was quite young.
 I don't have a single favorite sub-genre, but in general I prefer single player/offline ones;
-- I studied sound synthesis and engineering as a side project for a some years in the past.
+- I studied sound synthesis and engineering as a side project for some years in the past.
 Everything is paused since some time but I hope to get my hands on some synthesizers again at some point in the future;
 - I have a minor passion for mechanical keyboards and HiFi audio equipment;
-- I am building a moderate interest in cryptocurrecy and Decentralized Finance;
+- I am slowly building a moderate interest in cryptocurrencies and Decentralized Finance;